creusot-rs/creusot/guide/src/mutable_borrows.md

 # Mutable borrows

-Model of a mutable borrow
+TODO: Model of a mutable borrow

 ## Final reborrows